How A Continuous Testing Strategy Powers Continuous Delivery

 Intelligent test maintenance

-One of the most powerful features we bring to autonomous testing is our adaptive event analysis (AEA™) engine.
+One of the most powerful features we bring to autonomous testing is our ML Engine.
 This suite of features dramatically simplifies the job of test maintenance.
 In Functionize tests, selectors are fingerprinted rather than being treated as static objects.
 So, rather than looking in a specific location, a Functionize test looks for the button that achieves the required function.
 If the button moves or is restyled, this allows the test to self-heal.

 Sometimes, a change is more fundamental, or there is confusion because multiple potential selectors exist.
 This can lead to test failures that are hard to spot because the root cause was several steps earlier.
 Functionize’s root cause analysis (RCA) uses machine learning and intelligent rule-based expert to find the likely cause of the failure.
 The system can test likely solutions and present these as a list of smart suggestions.
 These will be ranked according to how likely they were to be correct.
 This means you are now able to look at the list of suggestions and perform one-click updates for that test.
 Importantly, these updates will then be propagated to all tests that make use of that same test step.